Jenishontheindex/gtav-sourcecode-build-guide/README.md

 > These steps are here to allow modding or for those who prefer to build from source as much as possible<br>
 > If you prefer using prebuilt files, [here is all the instruction to make them work.](#prebuilt-stuff)

+## Setting Another System Variable
+Right-click This PC > Properties > Advanced system settings > Environment Variables.
+Under User variables, click New.
+Variable Name: RAGE_DIR
+Set Path to X:\gta5\src\dev_ng\rage
+Repeat for System Variable

 ## Building Shaders
+1. hold control and click shaders_rc and shaders_dependency then right click and properties
+2. Go to VC++, then click Include directories'dropdown menu and click <edit>
+3. In the top box (User-Specified Values), add $(Inherit);$(RAGE_DIR)\base\src
+4. Now click ok, apply, ok and close out the properties
-1. Under "Shaders", right click the "shaders_rc" project and click "Build"
+5. Under "Shaders", right click the "shaders_rc" project and click "Build"
-2. (OPTIONAL) Build low quality shaders
+6. (OPTIONAL) Build low quality shaders
    1. Right click the "shaders_rc" project and click "Properties"
    2. Select `Configuration Properties > NMake`
    3. Under "General", change all command lines from ending with `win32_40.bat` to ending with `win32_40_lq.bat`, then click "Apply" and "OK"
    4. Rebuild shaders and wait it to finish
-3. Copy `X:\gta5\titleupdate\dev_ng\common` to game directory.
+This will take a while
+7. title_update is your game directory automatically so visual studio will build there, if the "common" folder isn't in the directory repeat step 5 (and 6 if you build lq shaders).

 ## Building Game Scripts
 1. Open Command Prompt and Run the following commands: